gdmello/t.i.l/linux-basics.md

 Inodes
 ------
 Linux stores quite a bit of information about each file, such as - name, updation/deletion date, access, permissions in a strucure called an inode or index node.
-[See](https://www.cyberciti.biz/tips/understanding-unixlinux-filesystem-inodes.html)
+[See here](https://www.cyberciti.biz/tips/understanding-unixlinux-filesystem-inodes.html).